idoromm/Your-Home-Crowdsourcing-app/README.md

-# Apt-Crowdsourcing
+# Apt-Crowdsourcing - Your Home
-A project for Computer Science Workshop course in TAU.
+A crowdsourcing project for Computer Science Workshop course in TAU.
 Members: Ido, Kobi, Julya, Lior.

 In order to run the web app: